Don't Say a Word: Plot

 After Nathan takes Elisabeth out of the sanatorium, she remembers certain events regarding the gang.
 It is revealed that Elisabeth's father was the gang member who double crossed the others and kept the gem.
-However, other members of the gang later found him and ordered him to reveal where he had hidden the gem, subsequently pushing him in front of a subway train.
+However, other members of the gang later found him and ordered him to reveal where he had hidden the gem, subsequently pushing him in front of a subway train right in front of his daughter (Elisabeth) when she was a little girl.
 The gang members were arrested immediately, and Elisabeth escaped with her doll in which the gem was hidden.
 She also remembers that the required number, 815508, is the number of her father's grave at Hart Island and that her doll is placed beside him in the coffin.
 She explains that she had stowed away on a boat that was taking her father's coffin for burial in Potter's field on Hart Island, where the gravediggers put the doll, named Mischka, inside.

 Nathan and Elisabeth steal a boat to reach Hart Island.
 The gang members track them down and demand that Nathan give them the number they want.
 Elisabeth reveals the number and Patrick orders his companion to exhume her father's coffin after releasing Jessie.
 He finds the doll and the gem hidden inside it.
 He then decides to kill Nathan and Elisabeth, but Cassidy arrives before he can shoot them.
 Patrick's companion is shot by Cassidy, but Patrick manages to wound her.
 Taking advantage of the confusion, Nathan takes the gem from Patrick and throws it into an open mass grave.
 Nathan kicks Patrick into the grave, and then triggers a collapse of its sides, filling the grave with dirt and burying Patrick alive.
 Nathan reunites with Aggie and Jessie, thanks Cassidy, and invites Elisabeth to live with them.

 Cast

 Production

+In September 2000, it was announced Regency Enterprises and 20th Century Fox would commence production on an adaptation of Don't Say a Word by Andrew Klavan with Gary Fleder set to direct and Michael Douglas to star.

 An earlier version of the script did not feature the investigation side-plot set around Detective Sandra Cassidy.
 Although the film is entirely set in New York, shooting took place in winter 2000 in both New York and Toronto.
 Due to the film's release nearly three weeks after the September 11 attacks, the filmmakers contemplated delaying the movie, but ultimately decided against it.
 However, they cut out and replaced shots of the World Trade Center from the edit, such as the opening shot, which now instead shows Brooklyn.

 Soundtrack

-The film's musical score was composed by Mark Isham.
+The film's musical score was composed by Mark Isham and performed by the Hollywood Studio Symphony.
 The soundtrack was released on CD from Varèse Sarabande that contains eight score selections from various scenes, including Heist, Kidnapped and the horrific events at Subway.